polimartlabs/csw-locker-contracts/README.md

-# cs-locker-contract
+# csw-locker-contract

-**cs-locker-contract** is the smart contract codebase for the **CS-Locker** project, built using [Clarity](https://docs.stacks.co/docs/clarity/), the smart contract language for the Stacks blockchain.
+**csw-locker-contract** is the smart contract codebase for the **CSW-Locker** project, built using [Clarity](https://docs.stacks.co/docs/clarity/), the smart contract language for the Stacks blockchain.
-This repository contains all the core contracts that power CS-Locker — a decentralized platform for secure asset locking, permission management, and programmatic release.
+This repository contains all the core contracts that power CSW-Locker — a decentralized platform for secure asset locking, permission management, and programmatic release.

 ## Features